Eastman Business Park (Kodak)

-Genesee River Project - Final Work Plan Now Available; Investigation Starts in 2015
+Genesee River Project - Investigation Starts August 2015

 To address the trust's obligation to assess conditions in the lower Genesee River, in May 2014 DEC retained an engineering consultant (Parsons) to develop and implement this investigation.
-The investigation will assess the sediments, water, biota and floodplains in the lower Genesee River in Rochester from near Route 104 (Veterans Memorial Bridge) to the mouth of the river at Lake Ontario.
+The investigation will assess the sediments, water, biota and floodplains in the lower Genesee River in Rochester from near the Lower Falls to the mouth of the river at Lake Ontario.

 In April 2015, DEC finalized the investigation work plan after securing USEPA Region 2 concurrence.
-The work plan, released to the public in draft form in October 2014, has been revised in response to the comments received.
-The final investigation work plan is now available.
+The work plan, released to the public in draft form in October 2014, was revised in response to the comments received.
+The final investigation work plan is available: